 Celsus.ai is a Russian startup that specializes in medical diagnostics technology.
-Celsus.ai was the brainchild of a group of doctors looking to improve early cancer detection using image recognition technology powered by AI.
+Celsus.ai was the brainchild of doctors looking to improve early cancer detection using image recognition technology powered by AI.
 Since its inception, Celsus’s technology has expanded and is now being used to diagnose COVID-19.
 In the summer of 2020, Celsus won grant funding from NBZ (national base of medical knowledge) and Mail.ru Cloud Solutions.
-They also raised RUB180M ($2.42 million) from the National Technology Initiative as well as funding from the NTI Venture Fund.
+They also raised RUB180M ($2.42 million) from the National Technology Initiative and funding from the NTI Venture Fund.
 In total, the company has raised over $4.8 million.

 Kive (Sweden) is an AI-powered smart platform that gives creatives access to a large database of images and videos.
 The platform automatically sorts visual imagery into categories such as environments, objects and lighting, actions, faces, and types of shots.
 The database makes it easy for users to find the visual content they need for their creative projects.
 In 2020, Kive was able to raise €1.5 million ($1.8 million) in funding from EQT Ventures and Creandum.

 Oxbotica specializes in creating autonomous vehicle software for real-world applications.
-The English start-up was founded in 2014 by two Oxford professors and their technology is now being deployed in several industries globally.
-Oxbotica received around $76.4M in funding from 12 investors, including from BGF Ventures, BGF, Halma, HostPlus, IP Group, Tencent, and Venture Science.
+The English startup was founded in 2014 by two Oxford professors, and their technology is now being deployed in several industries globally.
+Oxbotica received around $76.4M in funding from 12 investors, including BGF Ventures, BGF, Halma, HostPlus, IP Group, Tencent, and Venture Science.